clairedelune/ProgrammingAssignment2/README.md

 ### Introduction

+Below you will find the initial recommendations and an example provided by the R programming Coursera course staff.
+This example served as a base to update the cachematrix.R file.
+This updated R file serves as an assessment of my participation to the week 3 of the previously mentioned course.

+### Introduction from Coursera R programming course

 This second programming assignment will require you to write an R function that is able to cache potentially time-consuming computations.
 For example, taking the mean of a numeric vector is typically a fast